zac7777/Entropy/Entropy/Sets/Weapons/Swords.md

 ---
 *It's been prophesized that the day a Zweihander became lighter than a feather, martial arts would become irrelevant*

+## Level 7
+#### Falchion
+Meaty slashing damage with good opportunity for blocking

+## Level 8
+#### Katana
+Meaty piercing damage with high vulnerability but with good range and chances to cripple

+## Level 9
+#### Compound Sword
+Great range with multi-hit factor, killer to unarmoured opponents, low AP cost

+## Level 10
+#### Beam Lance
+Meaty radiation and heat damage with chances to cripple, better against targets with high dodge

 #itemSet #weapons